pritamqu/pritamqu.github.io/index.md

 # News

 - [OCT 22] Call for papers [AAAI 2023 Workshop on Representation Learning for Responsible Human-centric AI (R2HCAI)](https://r2hcai.github.io/AAAI-23/).
+- [OCT 22] Honourable Mention in poster competition at Robotics and AI Symposium 2022 and FEAS Research Symposium 2022.
 - [Jun 22] Accepted an offer from Borealis AI for a fall internship as a Machine Learning Research Intern.
 - [Oct 21] Best poster award at Robotics and AI Symposium, Ingenuity Labs, 2021.
 <!-- - [Aug 21] Call for papers [AAAI 2022 Workshop on Human-Centric Self-supervised Learning (HC-SSL)](https://hcssl.github.io/AAAI-22/). -->